Skip to contents

 Tool groups: 1

-For example, a Shiny app where a reactive() feeds both renderPlot() and renderText() produces a single tool group containing all related inputs and both outputs.
+So a Shiny app where a reactive() feeds both renderPlot() and renderText() produces a single tool group that holds all the related inputs and both outputs.

 Stage 3: Generate